fetchai/agents-tac/docs/README.md

 - Before getting started, check that:

   - [x] You have followed the steps under 'Dependencies' and 'Preliminaries' on root readme.
+  - [x] You have installed the development dependencies as described on root readme.

 - Activate the virtual environment: